Coarse-grained quantum thermodynamics: Observation-dependent quantities, observation-independent laws: Coarse-Grained Thermal States and Coarse-Graining Operation

 with intervals $\mathcal{J}_J = \Bigl[\sum_{K = 1}^{J-1} \mathrm{Tr}[{\Pi}_K]+1, \sum_{K = 1}^{J} \mathrm{Tr}[{\Pi}_K] \Bigl]$ that we call `slots', each of them containing a number of microstates $N_J \equiv \tr[\Pi_J]$.
 Under such a coarse-graining, the original `fine-grained' Hamiltonian $H = \sum_j \epsilon_j \ket{\epsilon_j}\bra{\epsilon_j}$, becomes

 with degenerate eigenvalues $E_J$, and where we labeled $\breve{N}$ the number of slots.
 We will refer to this observable as the `coarse-grained energy' (we consider $\breve{N} > 1$).
 Here, the intervals $\mathcal{J}_J$ define the coarse-grained slots.
 These, in principle, can be chosen arbitrarily.
 However, in this work we are particularly interested in a physically motivated prescription based on the energy resolution of the measuring instruments.
 Specifically, we choose the (fine-grained) ground state as a natural reference point to define the intervals\footnote{The ground state is chosen for convenience; any consistent reference point would work to prevent overlaps and ensure a valid projector decomposition.}, and define each slot $J$ to contain all eigenstates $\{ \ket{\epsilon_j} \}$ such that $ (J-1) \delta \epsilon \leq \epsilon_j < J \delta \epsilon$, where $\delta \epsilon$ denotes the smallest energy difference resolvable by the instruments, and $J = 1, 2, \ldots, \breve{N}$ (see Fig.~\ref{img:CoarseGrainedRuler}\textbf{b)} for an illustrative example)\footnote{This prescription is more stringent than what one might expect from a plain coarse-graining procedure, namely, grouping together any pair of eigenstates $\ket{\epsilon_j}$ and $\ket{\epsilon_l}$ whenever their energy difference satisfies $|\epsilon_j - \epsilon_l| < \delta \epsilon$.
 Such an approach may seem natural, but it fails to guarantee a valid projector decomposition.
 To see this, consider, e.g., the case of equally spaced energy levels with spacing $0.1\varepsilon$ and an energy resolution $\delta \epsilon = 0.15\varepsilon$, where $\varepsilon$ is an energy-scale parameter with dimensions of energy.
 In this scenario, levels 1 and 2 would be indistinguishable, as would levels 2 and 3, and so on, leading to transitive overlaps across many levels.
 As a result, the same fine-grained state could end up being included in more than one coarse-grained slot.
 This overlap results in the projectors $\Pi_J$ failing to add up to the identity, as $\sum_J \Pi_J > \mathbb{1}$, and thus they cannot define a consistent coarse-graining.
 Our interval-based construction avoids this inconsistency by assigning each energy eigenstate to exactly one slot.}.
-Given the above constraint, and assuming energy is the only relevant conserved quantity, the maximum entropy principle yields what we will call the `coarse-grained thermal state':